 It is also sometimes possible to attend the residential retreats as a day guest.
 Please contact the host locations to find out about this.
 Please bear in mind that we do have some evening activities.

 WEEKEND OR WEEK – WHAT’S THE DIFFERENCE?

-Living with Loss retreats are either a week – Monday to Friday – or a weekend.
-Weekend retreats usually begin at about 5 pm on the Friday and end at 3-4 pm on Sunday.
+Living with Loss retreats are usually either a week – Monday to Friday – or a weekend.
+Weekend retreats usually begin at about 5 pm on the Friday and end after lunch or afternoon coffee on Sunday.

 At week retreats we have more time which means delving a bit more into the materials, having more time for activities and walks, and the pace is more relaxed.
+There are more opportunities for one-to-one talks and conversations.
 Weekends tend to be more intense because we do try to cover the most important topics, at least briefly.

 I’M FEELING QUITE ALONE IN MY GRIEF.
 IS THIS LIKE A SUPPORT GROUP?

 Living with Loss retreats are somewhat like a support group, in that you will be alongside others who are grieving, and it does help each one to hear about other people’s experiences.
 Friendships can grow from this.
 A number of people have now attended two or more retreats, which speaks for itself.